zakisheriff/One-Share/README.md

 3. Drag **Lumen** into **Applications**.

-4. Launch the app and plug in your Android phone.
+4. Launch the app and plug in your Android or iOS device.

 ---